agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-ERIH-PLUS.md

 *Journal and Publishing History*

-* Two years of publication
+Two years of publication

 *Editorial Board*

-* List of the members of the academic editorial board, and their affiliations
+List of the members of the academic editorial board, and their affiliations

 *Publishing Policy*

-* English abstract available online
+English abstract available online
-* SSH subject area
+SSH subject area
-* Peer review and explicit description of the journal’s procedure for independent peer review (not affiliated with the authors).
+Peer review and explicit description of the journal’s procedure for independent peer review (not affiliated with the authors).
-* Informations about authors affiliations for all scholarly articles for the last two years of publication (fill university names, email or postal address)
+Informations about authors affiliations for all scholarly articles for the last two years of publication (fill university names, email or postal address)
-* No more than two thirds of the authors published in the journal are from the same institution (reviewing the last two years of publication)
+No more than two thirds of the authors published in the journal are from the same institution (reviewing the last two years of publication)

 **Technical Minimum Requirements**

 *Metadata Mandatory Fields*

-* ISSN (confirmed by the international ISSN Portal)
+ISSN (confirmed by the international ISSN Portal)
-* publication language
+Publication language
-* publisher’s country
+Publisher’s country
-* publishing house (if applicable)
+Publishing house (if applicable)
-* publisher
+Publisher

 ### Additional Criteria